British Black History

-Hear from the Department of History’s Dr Sam Wetherell, who teaches the course ‘Between the Empire and Me: Race and Decolonisation in Britain since 1930’ to 1st Year History students, on his thoughts about Black history in the UK and how it's taught at York:
+Watch the video below from the Department of History’s Dr Sam Wetherell, who teaches the course ‘Between the Empire and Me: Race and Decolonisation in Britain since 1930’ to first year history students.
+Hear his thoughts on Black history in the UK and how it is taught at York.

 Black History highlight - Andrea Levy

-Levy's writing has recently become a studied text for some A level students - showing a much needed decolonisation of the English curriculum.
-Her writing is excellent, full of heart, humour and insightful comments on our society and its unjust treatment of the Black community.
+Levy's writing is nothing short of excellent and has recently become a studied text for some A Level students - showing the start of a much needed decolonisation of the A Level English curriculum.
+More than that, Levy’s writing is full of heart, humour and insightful comments on our society and its unjust treatment of the Black community.